Cauldron (video game): Gameplay

 The witch (top left) flies along the landscape and shoots enemies.
 Game statistics (points obtained, magic points, and remaining lives) are tracked at the top.
 The ZX Spectrum version is pictured.

-Players navigate the witch protagonist through the 2D game world from a side-view perspective.
 Cauldron is divided into two modes of play: shooting while flying and jumping along platforms.
-Areas of the game world set on the surface feature the witch flying on a broomstick, while underground segments require the witch to run and jump in caverns.
-In the flying segments, players must search for randomly scattered coloured keys to access underground areas that contain six ingredients.
-The objective is to collect the ingredients and return them to the witch's cottage to complete a spell that can defeat the Pumpking.
-While traversing the game world, the witch encounters Halloween-themed enemies such as pumpkins, ghosts, skulls, and bats, as well as other creatures like sharks and seagulls.
-A collision with an enemy causes the witch's magic meter (which is also used to fire offensive projectiles at enemies) to decrease.
+The player navigates the witch protagonist through a 2D game world from a side-view perspective.
+Areas set on the surface feature the witch flying on a broomstick whereas underground segments require her to run and jump in caverns.
+The game begins in the witch's cottage, where she keeps six parchments that can combine into a spell.
+The objective is to collect six ingredients—each one corresponds to a parchment—and return them to the cottage in order to complete the spell necessary to defeat the antagonist, the Pumpking.

+The game world includes forest, mountains, and ocean terrains.
+While traversing the world, the witch encounters Halloween-themed enemies, such as pumpkins, ghosts, skulls, and bats, as well as creatures, such as sharks and seagulls.
+In the flying segments, the player must search for randomly scattered coloured keys to access underground areas that contain the six ingredients.
+While flying, the witch moves with inertia when changing direction, similar to the 1981 arcade shooting game Defender.

+A collision with an enemy causes the witch's magic meter—which is also used to fire offensive projectiles at enemies—to decrease.
 The character dies once the meter is depleted.
 After dying, the character reappears on the screen and the meter is refilled.
-Players are given limited opportunities for this to occur, and the game ends once the number of lives reaches zero.
+The game provides limited opportunities for this to occur and ends once the number of lives reaches zero.

 Development

+Following The Evil Deads release in 1984, Palace Software hired Steve Brown to design games and produce art as well as Stan Schembri to assist Richard Leinfellner with programming.
+Cauldron began development as a game based on the 1978 slasher film Halloween.
+Palace co-founder Pete Stone viewed video games as an extension of films and wanted to follow The Evil Dead with another horror movie adaptation.

-I worked on concepts and designs, but a tiny eight-pixel high Michael Myers trundling around the screen with a knife just didn't make much of a game.
-However, the pumpkins I'd drawn looked really cool and gave me the idea to take the game in a completely different direction.
+"I worked on concepts and designs, but a tiny eight-pixel high Michael Myers trundling around the screen with a knife just didn't make much of a game.
+However, the pumpkins I'd drawn looked really cool and gave me the idea to take the game in a completely different direction."